nstseek/repaint-efficiency-example/README.md

 It creates three layers avoid page repainting every time the user scrolls the page.

 A simple demonstration on how to have a efficient webpage in exchange for a few extra layers, consuming more memory.

+Read the project's content to see more details about it.